-Editor’s Note: The pressure is growing on organizations to better integrate the Economic, Social, and Governance (ESG) ethos into strategy and decision making.
+Editor’s Note: The pressure is growing on organizations to better integrate the Environmental, Social, and Governance (ESG) ethos into strategy and decision making.
 Alteryx Senior Principal Jawwad Rasheed highlights why data and analytics automation should be a priority for executive leaders in 2023 and beyond.

-As we enter another year of business complexity and disruption, many organizations will be tempted to decouple their Economic, Social, and Governance (ESG) ambitions from short term and strategic goals of cutting costs, increasing revenues and address market risks.
+As we enter another year of business complexity and disruption, many organizations will be tempted to decouple their Environmental, Social, and Governance (ESG) ambitions from short term and strategic goals of cutting costs, increasing revenues and address market risks.

 This could prove to be a grave mistake.

 From the European Commission’s Corporate Sustainability Reporting Directive to the United States’ Securities and Exchange Commission (SEC) and mandatory greenhouse emissions disclosures, ESG legislation is doubling down on reporting mandates, and major players like BNY Mellon and Goldman Sachs have already felt the consequences of non-compliance.
 Though the fines of $1.5 million and $4 million respectively was relatively nominal, the brand damage has been significant and has caused nervousness to ripple across the markets.

 But ESG is more than a simple matter of regulation and compliance, it’s an opportunity for organizations to showcase transparency and accountability and to demonstrate commitment to sustainable and ethical practices — factors increasingly demanded by consumers, investors and employees.
 So, given the potential penalties, brand damage, and pressure to operate ethically, why do organizational leaders find it so difficult to gather, analyze, and report on ESG data?